Grizzly Steppe and a Two Prong Strategy to Compromise a Rural City in Northern Wisconsin

 This all changed a few weeks ago when the Grizzly Steppe JAR report was released jointly by the Department of Homeland Security and the FBI.
 This report documented some of the government's findings on the purported involvement of the Russian government's interference in the US elections via cyber means.
 Part of the Grizzly Steppe report discussed an IOC (indicator of compromise) which was a PHP based webshell used to establish sustained access and compromise of a website including WordPress based websites.
 It was of the type of webshell that we routinely look for on our clients websites.
 We quickly updated our scanner with a new regex based code fingerprint and verified that this particular webshell was not present.
 Very good analysis on this webshell has already been done by Mark Maunder at the company Wordfence.
 Many of the malicious attempts to compromise the City of Ashland website, that we found in the server logs, were of the type that if successful would subsequently lead to the upload and installation of a webshell on the website server.
 It should be noted that the webshell described in the JAR report was NOT the same as the malware found on the DNC network by the company CrowdStrike.
 There is alot of confusion in the media that the less sophisticated webshell described in the JAR report was the same malware that infected the DNC.
 The two pieces of malware are very different and serve very different purposes.
 The other part of the JAR report that provided new information was a list of over 800 IP addresses that our government said were used during the Russian hacking operations.

-We cross-checked this list against the server logs from the City of Ashland and found at least 8 IP addresses from their report that exactly matched IP addresses that were probing the City of Ashland website back in March.
+We cross-checked this list against the server logs from the City of Ashland and found at least 8 IP addresses from their report that exactly matched IP addresses that were probing the City of Ashland website back in March of 2016.
 I am not sure how to calculate the odds of this happening by random but considering there are roughly 4 billion IP addresses in use at any given time the odds are astronomical that these Grizzly Steppe IP addresses just happened to randomly also hit the City of Ashland website in March.
-Of these eight IP addresses three were from TOR exit nodes, which is an encrypted and anonymous browsing service that is essentially untraceable.
+Of these eight IP addresses six were confirmed TOR exit nodes, which is an encrypted and anonymous browsing service that is essentially untraceable.
 The list is shown below with the identified country of origin for the IP address.

 What was interesting about these entries in the server logs were that they primarily appeared to be referral spam.
 Basically entries that were injected with fake referrer data and sometimes fake user agent data.
 Because most of them were aimed at the non-www version of the city website this request caused an immediate 301 redirect to the "www" version.
 In many cases this in turn generated a request from a new IP address.
 Based on the groupings of the requests there seemed to be a set of 10-15 different domains that were used repeatedly throughout March.